Description

 Adulsa, Justicia adhatoda, Malabar Nut – Plant

 Adulsa, also known as Justicia adhatoda, is a time-honored medicinal plant deeply rooted in Ayurvedic traditions.
+Grows best in open spaces, gardens, or pots placed outdoors.
 Its fragrant flowers and lush green foliage not only beautify your garden but also offer a natural remedy for various respiratory and inflammatory issues.
 Widely grown in Indian households, Adulsa is a multipurpose herb that every home garden should have.

 - Climate:Â Prefers warm, tropical to subtropical climates, Cannot tolerate heavy frost or extreme cold.